opentiny/tiny-charts/README.md

 ## Web Front-End Framework Technology Stack

-- Higher-Order Charts: RiverChart, HoneycombChart, TerraceChart, TimelineChart, OrganizationChart, SnowFlakeChart, MilestoneChart
+- Higher-Order Charts: RiverChart, HoneycombChart, TerraceChart, TimelineChart, OrganizationChart, SnowFlakeChart, MilestoneChart.
+Reference on demand and do not depend on other libraries.
-They are to be referenced as required when used without relying on other libraries.

 ## Basic Learning